GIScience/hot-tm-critical-numbers/readme.md

   serve   serves webapp to 127.0.0.1:5000
 ```

-- Run `python -m cli serve` to serve the website on port 5000
+- Run `python -m cli serve` to serve the website locally on port 5000
     - Until fixed the server will listen to `127.0.0.1:5000/critical_numbers/`
 - Run `python -m cli getall` to get all projects from the HOT Tasking Manager as GeoJSON (This could take a while)